pranavisai/Web_development_projects/readme.md

     9. Allows functions to have default values for parameters.

 3. Terenary Operator -> `CONDITION ?
 DO IF TRUE : DO IF FALSE`
+4. Destructuring:
+    1. When *destructing* the specific values from an object it is important to use the same names as the ones given in the key values.
+    2. If to provide a different name to the key -> `const {value1: changed_name1, value2: changed_name2} = object`.
+    3. If any values do not exist or undefined then use this to set the values -> `const {value1 = "value_given1", value2 = "value_given2"} = object`.
+    4. Get a nested value -> `const {value1, value2, value3: {value3.1, value3.2}} = object`.

+## React.js
+1. Front End JavaScript library for building user interfaces.
+2. CodeSandbox -> A browser based development environment which allows to instantly deploy whatever is built. (https://codesandbox.io/)
+3. Required dependencies for React -> react and react-dom.
+4. react-dom render variables -> what to show and where to show it (write this using JS scripting).
+5. Inside the react module is a JavaScript compiler called "Babel". (https://babeljs.io/)
+6. Through the use of Babel, next-generation JS gets converted down into a version of JavaScript that can be read by every single browser.
+7. To run a react project after npm i in the project do npm run dev.

+## Rendering HTML elements in React
+1. Provided codes in the form of files for understanding in React folder.
+2. `{first_name + " " + last_name}` in *ES6* -> {`${first_name} ${last_name}`}.

+## React Components
+1. When we want to create our own custom components files to use it in any other file, we need to add the `export default {function_name}` and in the file to be imported add `import {function_name} from "{file_name}"`.
+2. We can also import variables in a similar way.
+3. To import more than one variable or function that is not default, we use export `{function_name, variable_name}` and in the imported file use `import {function_name, variable_name}`.
+4. To import everything from the other file we can use `import * as name_given from {file_name}`.
+To call the particular function or variable, the format will be name_given.function or name_given.variable.

+## React Hooks
+1. Declarative Programming -> Writing code according to how our user interface should look under different conditions dependent upon the state.
+2. Imperative Programming -> We tap into any element's properties and then we set it equal to something, this is us imperatively telling this element to do something different.
+3.